 Just don’t skip the orange peel as it’s vital to this recipe tasting as it should.

-For those of you who have made my Sicilian Whole Orange Cake, you’ll recognize the orange flavor from the peel, as it’s very reminiscent of this cake, but with a much lighter texture.
+For those of you who have made my Sicilian whole orange cake, you’ll recognize the orange flavor from the peel, as it’s very reminiscent of this cake, but with a much lighter texture.
 The orange and brown sugar glaze adds a lovely caramel flavor–it’s a wonderful combination!

 Can I Bake this Fig Cake into Muffins Instead?

 Yes!
 Make either 8 jumbo muffins or 12 regular muffins.
 However, you will have to cut the baking time down considerably.
 Check them after about 20 minutes.
 You can bake this cake in a loaf tin, too (baking time is the same).
-Now let’s get to this fig cake recipe!
+Speaking of fruit muffins, please try one of my muffin recipes; they are truly one of my top recipes!

 Fig Cake with Orange and Brown Sugar Glaze